African American and Diaspora Studies Minor

 AAAD 130IDEAs in Action General Education logo Introduction to African American and Diaspora Studies3

-Four additional AAAD courses at or above the 100 level whose last two digits are from 30 to 84, 12
+Four additional AAAD courses at or above the 100 level whose last two digits are from 30 to 84.
+In addition students may substitute a course from the following list of courses outside that range:12

 IDEAs in Action General Education logo The African Diaspora in the Colonial Americas, 1450-1800